-Many of the Easy hikes are two-miles or shorter, several are paved, and all of them have mild to no elevation changes, making them great options for new and young hikers as well as those needing accessible options.
+Many of the Easy hikes are two-miles or shorter, several are paved, and most of them have mild to no elevation changes, making them great options for new and young hikers as well as those needing accessible options.

 As you read about the different routes, here are some handy definitions, from All Trails, to keep in mind:

 Loop trails start and end at the same location and follow a single trail or multiple trails to form a loop.

 Out-and-Back trails start and end at the same location and follow a single trail or multiple trails to an end point and then return along the same route.

 Point-to-Point trails start and end in different locations.
 These routes are often part of a multi-day hiking or backpacking trip or segments of a long distance trail.
 A shuttle pickup may be suggested or required.

 All trail distances provided are for the total length of the mapped route.
 For example, a 10 mile loop, or out-and-back trail, is 10 miles total from start to finish.